RasmusDalgaard/TestSP1/README.md

 **A woman fired a shot at a man with her gun, but the man did not die.
 List the possible reasons for the man not dying.**
 1. Bullet misses man
 2. Bullet is stopped before injuring man
-3. Bullet wound is non-vita
+3. Bullet wound is non-vital
 4. Vital bullet wound is immediately treated

 ### 1.2 Alien